willsather/WillSather/README.md

 ![C#](https://img.shields.io/badge/-C%23-blueviolet)

 The COVID-19 Windows application demo is one of my more recent project which I built out of boredom during my quarantined semester.
-In the directory, I have two different versions.
+In the project, I have two different revisions.
 The first one was my first ever project using C# and visual studio.
-After 6 months of enterprise C# development (internship and part time work), I decided to redo some of the core functionality.
-Some of the benefits of the second version is a massive runtime improvement, implemented a API consumption using JSON, and just overall better file management and code health.
-This project has been an ongoing one and I will continue to upgrade it as I have the time.
-I am now working on implementing feature to change specified state, asynchonrous loading with UI toggles, and overall a cleaner more usable user interface that meets Microsoft's standards.
-I will continue to keep each version of this demo on git as to show my overall improvements and code growth.
+After 6 months of working in C#  (internship and some part time work through college), I decided to redo some of the core things about it.

 <br />

-## Website 2.0
+## Angular Website

 ![Angular](https://img.shields.io/badge/-ReactJS-61DBFB)
 ![HTML](https://img.shields.io/badge/-HTML-orange)
 ![CSS](https://img.shields.io/badge/-CSS-brightgreen)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/b375d9cc-048c-4d7e-b18a-2f24a9de14b2/deploy-status)](https://app.netlify.com/sites/will-sather/deploys)

-My personal favorite project, and the most recently committed on here, is my personal websites / resume.
-I decided with the experience I have with building out an Angular front-end, I wanted to rebuild my React site in Angular.
-This is completely mimicking the initial version, but now has more flexibility for future functionality.
+After building out a basic resume app in React, I decided to I decided to copy cat the app but in Angular this time.
+This is completely mimicking the initial version, but has changed tech stack and has been refactored some.
 If you want to view the hosted version, it is available at https://sather.ws.

-## Website 1.0
+## React Website

 ![React](https://img.shields.io/badge/-ReactJS-61DBFB)
 ![HTML](https://img.shields.io/badge/-HTML-orange)
 ![CSS](https://img.shields.io/badge/-CSS-brightgreen)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/b375d9cc-048c-4d7e-b18a-2f24a9de14b2/deploy-status)](https://app.netlify.com/sites/will-sather/deploys)

-This is the first version I built out for a personal website.
-My very first website I started with straight HTML template.
-Then, I decided I wanted to start from scratch and built a basic React app.
+I decided I wanted to start from scratch and use create-react-app to build out a frontend React app for a personal resume.
 From there, I did some experimenting with Docker so you can explore the container images at [Docker](https://hub.docker.com/repository/docker/willsather/website).
-Throughout this process, I have more experience and personally prefer Angular over React, but either way looking forward to my continual improvement.

 <br />